 And yet the Chicken Family need not worry: I’m glad I know how to make these green beans, but it certainly won’t stop me from buying them, ready-made and oh-so-convenient, at my favorite rotisserie.

-Heat a little olive oil in a large skillet.
-Add the garlic and onions, season with salt and pepper, stir, cover, and cook over gentle heat for 20 minutes, or until softened and golden, stirring every once in a while.
+- Heat the olive oil in a large skillet.
+Add the garlic and onions, season with 1/4 teaspoon salt, stir, cover, and cook over gentle heat for 20 minutes, stirring every once in a while, until softened and golden.